auxilio-partners/shopify-transfer-bookmarklet/src/README.md

 ## Installing the bookmarklet

-Show your browser's Boomkarks Bar, and then drag the link below to the bar to add the bookmark.
+Show your browser’s Boomkarks Bar, and then drag the link below to the bar to add the bookmark.

 <a href="javascript:${COMPILED}">Print Transfer Order</a>